-Bi 123 Microbiology 4 credits

-A survey of bacteria and other microorganisms emphasizing their impact upon human health and welfare.
-Some discussion of cells, genetics, immunology, sterilization, disinfection, chemotherapeutic agents and interactions of man with the microbial environment also included.
+Bi 123 Microbiology 4 hours A survey of bacteria and other microorganisms emphasizing their impact upon human health and welfare.
+Some discussion of cells, genetics, immunology, sterilization, disinfection, chemotherapeutic agents and interactions of man with the microbial environment also are included.
 Three lectures, one three-hour laboratory period.
-Spring term.
-Prerequisite: Bi 103, Bi 120 or completion of high school biolodgy and chemistry with a grade of "B" or better.
+Prerequisite: High school chemistry or equivalent.

-Bot 201, 202, 203 General Botany 4 credits each An introductory study of plant life dealing with the principles of plant biology.
+Bo 201, 202, 203 General Botany 4 hours each An introductory study of plant life dealing with the principles of plant biology.
 Includes comparative study of the morphology, anatomy, life history, physiology and ecology of plants as well as identification of native plants and taxonomy.
-Three lectures, one three-hour laboratory.
-Prerequisite: Bi 103, Bi 120 or completion of high school biology and chemistry with a grade of "B" or better.
+A pre-professional course for students in the fields of agriculture, biology, forestry, range management, wild-life and related disciplines.
+Three lectures, one three-hour laboratory period.

+Prerequisite: High school chemistry and biology or equivalent,

-Zoo 201, 202, 203 General Zoology 4 credits each An introductory study of animal life dealing with the principles of animal biology.
+Zoo 201, 202, 203 General Zoology 4 hours each An introductory study of animal life dealing with the principles of animal biology.
 Includes comparative study of the morphology, anatomy, life history, physiology, development and ecology of both vertebrates and invertebrates.
-201-General Principles; 202-Invertebrates; 203-Vertebrates.
-May be taken out of sequence.
+For biology, pharmacy, physical education, psychology, fish and game management students and others.
 Three lectures, one three-hour laboratory period.